Farming Village

 National Breed Society Shows

 Each year, a number of livestock breed societies choose to hold their national breed society show at the Royal Three Counties Show with the aim of promoting their breeds to a wider audience.
-There is also a dedicated Breed Society Row where you can pick up information leaflets or speak to people who breed and show specific breeds.
+There is also a dedicated Breed Society row where you can pick up information leaflets or speak to people who breed and show specific breeds.

 Sheep

-• Jacob Sheep Society
+• Dorset Horn and Poll Dorset Sheep Society

 • Hampshire Down Sheep Society